 Cleopatra's Heir by Gillian Bradshaw.
 Novel that imagines what might have happened if Caesarion, son of Julius Caesar and Cleopatra, had survived to adulthood.

 Lily of the Nile by Stephanie Dray.
 Princess Selene, daughter of Cleopatra and Mark Antony, struggles for survival in a Roman court of intrigue.
+Followed by two sequels, Song of the Nile and Daughters of the Nile.

 Cleopatra Dismounts by Carmen Boullosa, translated by Geoff Hargreaves.
 A novel about the life of Cleopatra.